Nelly Mukazayire

-Nelly Mukazayire (born 1982) is a Rwandan economist and public administrator, who served as the chief executive officer of the Rwanda Convention Bureau, a division of the Rwanda Development Board. she has been promoted to the post of the Deputy CEO of RDB in March 2023 where she was the deputy to Francis Gatare, the CEO of RDB.
-In September 2024 she was promoted to be the permanent secretary in the ministry of sports in the Rwandan government.
-In December 2024 she has been promoted as the minister of sports, where she has a mandate to implement the sports policy.
+Nelly Mukazayire (born 1982) is a Rwandan economist and public administrator, who served as the chief executive officer of the Rwanda Convention Bureau, a division of the Rwanda Development Board.
+She was promoted to the post of Deputy CEO of RDB in March 2023 In September 2024, she was promoted to the position of permanent secretary and transferred to the ministry of sports in the Rwandan government.
+In December 2024, she was promoted as the minister of sports, where she has a mandate to implement the sports policy.

 Before that, she served as the deputy chief of staff in the office of the president of Rwanda and as a senior adviser to the chief of staff in the office of the president.
 Before she came to the president's office, she served as a policy researcher in the economics department in the prime minister's office.

 Early life and education

 Nelly Mukazayire was born to Rwandese parents in Rwanda in 1982.
 She attended local schools for her primary and secondary education.
 She studied at the earning a Bachelor of Science degree in International Economics.

 She also holds a Master of Arts degree in Economic Policy Management from Makerere University, in neighboring Uganda.